...

 • Restoring Functionality: Physical and occupational therapy help regain mobility, strength, and coordination in the affected limb.

-• Pain Management: Techniques such as medications, nerve blocks, or alternative therapies like acupuncture may be utilized to manage pain associated with the injury.
+• Pain Management: Techniques such as medications, nerve blocks, or alternative therapies like acupuncture may be utilised to manage pain associated with the injury.

 • Psychological Support: Coping with the physical and emotional challenges of recovery is important, and psychological support can play a significant role in the overall healing process.